memgraph/docs/docs/database-functionalities/replication.md

 ---
 id: replication
-title: How to set up replication on a small cluster (Enterprise)
+title: How to set up replication on a small cluster
-sidebar_label: Replication (Enterprise)
+sidebar_label: Replication
 ---

 This article is a part of a series intended to showcase Memgraph's features